ocademy-ai/machine-learning/_sources/ml-fundamentals/gradient-descent.md

 ## Video

 The corresponding video (in Chinese) for this notebook is [👉 available here on Bilibili](https://www.bilibili.com/video/BV1SY4y1G7o9/).
+You can (and should) watch the video before diving into the details of gradient descent:

 <iframe width="100%" height="500" src="//player.bilibili.com/player.html?aid=642485873&cid=764796592&page=1&high_quality=1&danmaku=0"
 scrolling="no" frameborder="0" sandbox="allow-top-navigation allow-same-origin allow-forms allow-scripts" allowfullscreen="true"> </iframe>

-You can (and should) watch the video before diving into the details of gradient descent.

 ## Let's be playful ... to gain some intuition